Base racers | Credit: Red Williamson

 Tip: Pack a small blanket for cooler evenings, or for laying out on the berm.
 Outside food and drinks are not permitted, although clear, sealed water bottles are allowed.
 Strollers are also allowed; consider bringing a small one, such as an umbrella stroller, as a space-saver.
 Bags are subject to search.

-Professional soccer at Cheney Stadium: New for 2018, the Seattle Sounders' second team, called S2, has made Cheney Stadium its home field (the team played previously at Starfire Sports in Tukwila), giving South Sound families a terrific chance to see professional soccer right in their 'hood.
+Professional women’s soccer at Cheney Stadium: New for 2019, our region's professional women’s soccer team, called Reign FC, has made Cheney Stadium its home field (the team played previously at Seattle's Memorial Stadium), giving South Sound families a terrific chance to see professional women’s soccer right in their 'hood.
 Tickets start at $7 for sitting on the grass.
-Mark your calendar for Saturday, May 12, when S2 takes on the Portland Timbers' second team.
-It's always a good match when these two rivals play.
+Mark your calendar for Sunday, April 21, which is Reign FC's home opening game.

 More minor league fun: If you're north of Seattle, check out the Everett Aquasox, another minor league baseball team offering affordable pricing and lots of family fun.